6 May – 26 August

 The Programmer will arrange free Sm’algyax classes, where children, adults, and seniors learn the traditional First Nations language of the area from a fluent Sm’algyax teacher.
 S/he will look at regional history from a First Nations perspective, recording short video clips with elders and First Nations people across the community.
 These will be shared on our social media and website, and will help to add nuance to the narrative of local history.

 On Canada Day, the employee will liaise with First Nations carvers to showcase their work.
 Throughout the work term, the Programmer will audit the museum’s collections and outline ways to incorporate more First Nations content in tours, events, and in projects.

 Through his or her work highlighting, interrogating, and celebrating First Nations history, the Cultural Programmer will increase the understanding of the region’s cultural history for all groups, especially First Nations, seniors, persons with disabilities, minority groups, and children.

-Ideal Candidate: Students of history, First Nations studies, anthropology, education, and museum/archival studies will be given priority.
+Students of history, First Nations studies, anthropology, education, and museum/archival studies will be given priority, though everyone is welcome to apply.
 Theoretical grounding in these areas will be supplemented by hands-on experience in historical research, oral interviewing, and event planning.
-The student will complete the work term with a good understanding of how community museum manage projects.
-S/he will have significant experience in the theory and practice of oral history, and in planning and implementing special events.
-Given the profile and sensitive nature of the position, the student will need to be a First Nations student.
+The employee will complete the work term with a good understanding of how community museums manage projects, and how culturally oriented programs are planned, implemented, and evaluated.
+S/he will have significant experience in the theory and practice of oral history, and in planning and implementing special events and cultural programs.

-*** Please note: position contingent on funding from Canada Summer Jobs.
+*** This position is contingent on funding from Canada Summer Jobs.